Thoughts on Parshat Miketz

 In retrospect one has to wonder why the viziers of Egypt could not interpret Pharaoh’s dreams.
-These were hardly very abstract.
-It does not seem like rocket science for a skilled dream decoder to figure them out – two identical dreams one about cows the other about grain; the thin consuming the fat indicating a famine that would affect both agriculture and animals.
-One would imagine that Pharaoh would be severely disappointed in his counselors once Joseph, in the style of Sherlock Holmes, virtually says “elementary my dear Pharaoh”.
-And yet Pharaoh instantly perceives Joseph as someone in a class by himself.
-What triggers this realization?
+Those two dreams were hardly very abstract.
+It does not seem like rocket science for a skilled interpreter of dreams to figure them out – two identical dreams one about cows the other about grain; the thin consuming the fat, indicating a famine that would affect both agriculture and animals.
+One would imagine that Pharaoh would be greatly disappointed in his advisors once Joseph, in the style of Sherlock Holmes, virtually says “elementary my dear Pharaoh”.
+And yet Pharaoh instantly perceives Joseph as someone unique, truly in a class by himself.
+What triggered this realization?

-I would suggest Pharaoh’s awe of Joseph is rooted in this sentence, rather than in the actual explanation itself.
-“Ehad” is a reference to Joseph’s G-d, as is made abundantly clear by the balance of the verse, i.e. Pharaoh’s dream is G-D (echad).
-Not only does Joseph, unlike the Egyptian viziers, not take credit for his interpretation, he goes much further and imputes the dream and its meaning to G-d himself.
+I would suggest Pharaoh’s awe of Joseph is rooted in this sentence, rather than in the actual interpretation itself. “אחד” is a reference to Joseph’s G-d.
+This is made abundantly clear by the balance of the verse, i.e. Pharaoh’s dream is G-D (אחד).
+Not only does Joseph, unlike the Egyptian viziers, not take credit for his interpretation, he goes much further and gives credit for both the dream and its meaning to G-d himself.

-In Egypt Pharaoh is god.
+In Egypt, Pharaoh is god.
 The only one who knows this is not true, of course, is Pharaoh himself.
-Others may suspect this to be the case, but none dare to say so openly except at one’s own peril.
+Others may suspect this to be the case, but none dare to say so openly.
 Hence, Pharaoh trusts Joseph instantly, as clearly Joseph is neither a self-promoter nor one to mince words even if it means risking his own life.

-As part of his elevation to viceroy, Joseph marries Osnat who is referred to repeatedly as Osnat the daughter of Poti-phera Priest of On.
-This is similar to the way the Torah refers later to Jethro, Moses’s father-in-law as the Priest of Midian.
+As part of his elevation to viceroy, Joseph marries Osnat who is referred to repeatedly as Osnat the daughter of Poti-phera Priest of On .
+This is similar to the way the Torah refers later to Jethro, Moses’ father-in-law as the Priest of Midian.
 Why does the Torah share this seemingly irrelevant biographical detail?
-One would think it hardly adds any feather to Joseph’s or Moses’ yihus cap to have a pagan priest as their father-in-law.
+One would think hardly think it adds anything positive to either Joseph’s or Moses’ pedigree (יחוס) to have a pagan priest as their father-in-law.
 And yet we know that in Moses’ case he was very respectful of Jethro and heeded his advice.
-I would therefore suggest that Poti-phera was likewise no lightweight, and may have had a strong influence on Joseph’s development and may, indeed, have been a key advisor to his son-in-law the viceroy.
+I would therefore suggest that Poti-phera was likewise no lightweight, and may have had a strong influence on Joseph’s development.
+Indeed, he have been a key advisor to his son-in-law the viceroy.

-A minimum of nine years now elapse – seven of plenty, two of famine – and Joseph makes zero effort to reconnect with his family, or notify his father that he is alive and well, or even inquire whether his father is still alive.
+A minimum of nine years now elapse – seven years of plenty, two of famine – and Joseph makes zero effort to reconnect with his family, or to notify his father that he is alive and well, or even to inquire whether his father is still alive.
 His indifference is absolute.

-One thing is certain, these boys had no intention of looking for their lost brother in Egypt, although it should not have been particularly difficult to find a Hebrew Semite – radically exotic in appearance and accent among the natives – if they would only make the effort.
-Indeed, with Zaphenat Paneah (Joseph) so powerful in Egypt, surely they could have asked him for help in finding their long lost brother.
+One thing is certain, these boys had no intention of looking for their lost brother in Egypt.
+It should not have been particularly difficult to find a Hebrew Semite – radically exotic in both appearance and accent – if they would only make the effort.
+Indeed, with צפנת פענח (Joseph) so powerful in Egypt, surely they could have asked him for help in finding their long lost brother.
 Yet they make no such effort, and there is not even a discussion among them concerning such a possibility.
 Their lack of interest in finding Joseph is as absolute as Joseph’s lack of interest in finding them.

-“And Joseph saw his brothers and recognized them, but they did not recognize him” (Genesis 42:7).
+ויכר יוסף את אחיו והם לא הכרוהו“And Joseph recognized his brothers, but they did not recognize him” (Genesis 42:8).
 This is puzzling.
 How come Joseph had no problem identifying his siblings, yet not one among the ten of them was able to identify him?
 Clearly, as an Egyptian viceroy, he had changed the least in appearance as he would have no beard, unlike his Hebrew/Canaanite brothers?

-Joseph demands that the brothers return with Benjamin in order to ascertain their veracity.
+Joseph demands that the brothers return with Benjamin in order to ascertain their integrity.
 How would he know for sure that the boy they would bring back is indeed Benjamin?
-Likewise, why does it not occur to them to bring back some random fellow and simply claim he is the youngest sibling?
-Joseph would have no way of knowing the truth.
+Likewise, why does it not occur to them to bring back some random person and simply claim he is the youngest brother?
+Surely Joseph would have no way of knowing the truth.

-When they report back to Jacob in order to fetch Benjamin, their father says something startling: “Oti shikaltem”, you have made me childless (42:36).
+When they report back to Jacob in order to fetch Benjamin, their father says something startling: אתי שכלתם “you have made me childless” (42:36).
 If he is referring to Joseph, apparently he knows somehow that they were responsible for his disappearance.
 More likely, therefore, he is referring to Simeon who remained in Egypt as Joseph’s hostage.

 And now two strange things occur:

-Second, Jacob suggests that the brothers bring a gift to Joseph; “…take some of the choice fruits of the land in your bags, and carry a gift down to the man, a little balm and a little honey, gum, myrrh, pistachio nuts, and almonds.”
-Clearly,then,there were local comestibles available,thereby contradicting what we had read in verse 2.
+Second, Jacob had suggested (43:11) that the brothers bring a gift to Joseph; “…take some of the choice fruits of the land in your bags, and carry a gift down to the man, a little balm and a little honey, gum, myrrh, pistachio nuts, and almonds.”
+Clearly, then, there were local foods available, thereby contradicting what we had read in verse 2.

 From the foregoing it seems the brothers had been in no rush to return the money they had found in their bags, nor did they wonder whether this inexplicable bounty might have a negative effect on the welfare of Simeon as hostage.